nonstrict-hq/nonstrict.eu-website/Content/blog/2023-11-28-working-with-custom-metadata-in-mp4-files.md

 assetWriter.metadata = [item]
 ```

-This is basically it for mov files, since they are quite flexible with metadata.
+This is basically it for .mov files, since they are quite flexible with metadata.
 You can also put `NSNumber` or `NSData` in for other metadata as explained in the WWDC video.

 ## Writing to mp4 files